trillek-team/trillek-computer/devices/FloppyDrive.md

    2   |        8          |       80        |  640 KiB
    2   |        9          |       80        |  720 KiB
    2   |        15         |       80        |  1200 KiB

+### Times and Latencies

+There is many factors that contribute to the time that takes to read/write a sector in a floppy :

+- Seek Time :
+  Seek Time is the time that takes the floppy drive to change from a trak to another track.
+This takes 5 ms per track, so to change from track 5 to track 25 takes a seek time of `5 ms * (25-5) = 100 ms`.
+- Rotational Latency :
+  The floppy drive is always rotating at 300 RPM.
+When it try to read/writes a particular sector, these sector could be just bellow the header or in the opossite side of the disk.
+So the average time that takes seek a sector in a track is ` ( 1 / (300/60)) / 2 = 100 ms`.
+The worst case, could be 200 ms and the best case could be 0ms.
+- Average Access Time :
+  This is The Seek Time + Rotational Latency.

+**IMPLEMENTATION NOTES** : We assume a fixed Rotational latency time of 100 ms.

 COMMANDS and REGISTERS